Bounding causal effects with an unknown mixture of informative and non-informative missingness: Bounding the average treatment effect

 \subsection{General bounds}

-Under Assumptions \ref{asmpt:non-informative}-\ref{asmpt:cens-positivity}, the ATE $\Psi_0$ is not identifiable due to the presence of informative censoring by $U_{NI}$.
-We can bound the ATE using only quantities from the observed data under no additional assumptions.
+Under Assumptions \ref{asmpt:non-informative}-\ref{asmpt:cens-positivity}, the ATE $\Psi_0$ is not identifiable due to the presence of informative missingness by $U_{I}$.
+We can, however, still bound the ATE using only quantities from the observed data under no additional assumptions.
 We state this result in Proposition \ref{prop:1}.

 \begin{proposition}[General bounds on ATE] Under Assumptions \ref{asmpt:non-informative}-\ref{asmpt:cens-positivity}, $\ell_0 \le \Psi_0 \le u_0$, where